Cynsar-Capital/cynsar-capital-web/content/pages/co-collaboration-work-cynsar-capital.md

   - type: TextSection
     colors: colors-d
     variant: variant-a
-    title: This in an empty page
+    title: Methods that are simple and
     text: >
       Discover a New Way to Invest with Our Neutral Tech Investment Firm